lyndonzheng/Synthetic2Realistic/README.md

 # Synthetic2Realistic
 This repository implements the training and testing of T2Net for "[T2Net: Synthetic-to-Realistic Translation for Depth Estimation Tasks](https://arxiv.org/abs/1808.01454)" by Chuanxia Zheng, [Tat-Jen Cham](http://www.ntu.edu.sg/home/astjcham/) and [Jianfei Cai](http://www.ntu.edu.sg/home/asjfcai/) at NTU.
-A vedio is available on [YouTube](https://youtu.be/B6lOToIk0xY).
+A video is available on [YouTube](https://youtu.be/B6lOToIk0xY).
 The repository offers the original implementation of the paper in Pytoch.

 - Outdoor Translation